brucemack/kc1fsz-rc1/README.md

 Characterizing the Audio Passband
 ---------------------------------

-Here's the result of a firmware test to make sure the audio pass band looks right after all of the various filter, decimations, interpolations, etc.
+Here's the result of some testing to make sure the audio pass band looks right after all of the various conversions, filters, decimations, interpolations, etc.

 A -3dB signal was injected into the audio flow swept from 50Hz to 3500Hz.
-The output level (i.e. the audio being passed to the transmitter) was measured at each frequency.
-This is a digital-only test to validate the firmware: the input signal was sythesized and the output level is computed digitally.
+The output level (i.e. the audio being passed to the transmitter) was measured at each frequency and plotted in blue.
+This is a **digital-only** test to validate the firmware - the input signal was sythesized and the output level is measured digitally by aggregating the RMS value of the outputs.

 This is an important test because it validates that audio can be passed through the digital flow without distortion.

 It's also important to see that received frequencies below 350 Hz (i.e. PL tones) and above 2,500 Hz are not passed to the transmitter.
+(NOTE: It seems like different people have different views of where the cut-offs should be exactly.
+This is one of the great things about DSP/SDR - we can make all of this configurable.)

 Here's the output plot: